Running a Full Node

 Download and Install the zetacored binary

 Binaries are built based on OS version and CPU architecture.
-The available binaries are:
+You can download the latest binaries from our ZetaChain Node GitHub Repo

 Install ZetaChain Configuration Files